adamdmoss/gamescope-ubuntu24/README.md

+## gamescope-ubuntu24: a recent gamescope version, but it builds on ubuntu24

+It's just like upstream gamescope (>3.15.9 at the time of writing) but without the bits that break building on Ubuntu 24.04.1 (looking at you, deps of wlroots 0.18).
+I wanted something more recent than 3.13.19 or that 3.12.5-2 deb that's floating around.

+Not intended for upstreaming, thus it gets a widdle repo over here.
+It may be derpy but WFM.

+Original README follows below.

 ## gamescope: the micro-compositor formerly known as steamcompmgr

 In an embedded session usecase, gamescope does the same thing as steamcompmgr, but with less extra copies and latency: